Complaint and Grievance Processes

 • ADA (Section 504) Grievance – A student, employee, or member of the public who believes s/he has been subjected to discrimination due to a disability should file a grievance with the respective campus’s Dean of Academic and Student Services or Dean of Academics (online) or for employees, the Vice President of Talent Management & HR.
 This process, as well as the appeals process, is more fully outlined in the Disability Services section of the Catalog.

 • Title IX (sexual harassment, discrimination, or abuse) Grievance – A student, employee, or member of the public who believes s/he has been subjected to discrimination due to sex should notify the respective campus’s Title IX Coordinator or Deputy Coordinator.
-This process, as well as the appeals process, is more fully outlined in the Sexual Misconduct (Title IX) Policy section of the Catalog.
+This process, as well as the appeals process, is more fully outlined in the Sexual Discrimination (Title IX) Policy and Grievance Procedures section of the Catalog.

 Appeals Process